-But how you choose to do this is a personal choice.
-You can buy medications that come in a powder form and sprinkle it in their food.
+But what you choose as a chicken wormer is a personal choice.
+You can buy chicken wormer medications that come in a powder form and sprinkle it in their food.
 Some people do this because they feel like they have to worm less often.

-However, my preference is to use Diatomaceous Earth.
+However, my preference is to use Diatomaceous Earth as a chicken wormer.
 Here is what I do:

 1. Sprinkle on the Chickens' Food

 First, I just sprinkle some Diatomaceous Earth onto the chickens' food.
 You sprinkle enough to where the grains have a light coating of this on it.
 You want it to be visible to your eye.

 If you don't feed your chickens grains, you could sprinkle chicken wormer on fodder as you feed it, or just sprinkle chicken wormer on chicken treats so they can eat it as they peck the treats.

 However, you can also just sprinkle the chicken wormer on the ground as you throw out grit so they'll peck at it and eat it.

 After sprinkling the DE on the feed, I just allow the chickens to eat.
 You'll begin to notice a lot more poop in the coop over the next day or so and that is because the DE chicken wormer is doing its job.

 So you'll need to be sure to clean a lot more over the next few days so birds don't get re-infected from the feces that are no doubt contaminated with worms.
 But that is all there is to deworming your chickens with DE.